-- 3.1.1 The principles and procedures of this Section apply to the Acceptance or validation of the initial design approval of each other's civil aeronautical products and articles, of subsequent design changes to those products and articles, including STCs, and approval of design data used in support of repairs. - 3.1.2 These Implementation Procedures rely on the high degree of mutual confidence between the FAA and ANAC and establish the process for implementing the Acceptance or validation of each other's compliance determinations and approvals on civil aeronautical products and articles.
+- 3.1 General - 3.1.1 The principles and procedures of this Section apply to the Acceptance or validation of the initial design approval of each other's civil aeronautical products and articles, of subsequent design changes to those products and articles, including STCs, and approval of design data used in support of repairs. - 3.1.2 These Implementation Procedures rely on the high degree of mutual confidence between the FAA and ANAC and establish the process for implementing the Acceptance or validation of each other's compliance determinations and approvals on civil aeronautical products and articles.
 The procedures in this Section are not intended to diminish the responsibilities of either Authority or their right to type design information. - 3.1.3 Applications for FAA or ANAC approval are intended for civil aeronautical products and articles.
-Applications should be sent to the appropriate office as identified in Appendix A. Products and articles that are intended only for military use are not eligible for FAA or ANAC validation under these Implementation Procedures unless the CA has accepted to certify the product or article and there is a civilian and/or public/State use application within the jurisdiction of the importing State (reference Appendix B).
-In these cases, the FAA and ANAC will consult to determine whether validation is within the scope of these Implementation Procedures or requires a special arrangement under Section IX. - 3.1.4 The requirement to identify and demonstrate compliance to applicable VA environmental standards is one component of the validation process.
+Applications should be sent to the appropriate office as identified in Appendix A. Products and articles that are intended only for military use are not eligible for FAA or ANAC validation under these Implementation Procedures. - 3.1.4 The requirement to identify and demonstrate compliance to applicable VA environmental standards is one component of the validation process.
 The procedures for VA compliance findings to its environmental standards are provided in paragraph 3.6. - 3.1.5 Certificates and design approvals are accepted or approved by the validating Authority (VA) using one of the following three procedures: - 3.1.5.1 Acceptance (reference paragraphs 3.2 and 3.3)

-Acceptance of the CA approvals by the VA without issuance of its own approval and therefore no application for validation is required. - 3.1.5.2 Streamlined Validation (reference paragraphs 3.5 and 3.5.4)
+Acceptance of the CA approvals by the VA without issuance of its own approval and therefore no application for validation is required.

+3.1.5.2 Streamlined Validation (reference paragraphs 3.5 and 3.5.4)

-An approval by the VA without any technical involvement, with the issuance of a VA-approved document. - 3.1.5.3 Technical Validation (reference paragraphs 3.5.7 and 3.5.8)
+An approval by the VA without any technical involvement, with the issuance of a VA-approved document.

+3.1.5.3 Technical Validation (reference paragraphs 3.5.7 and 3.5.8)